algorithmiaio/sample-apps/recipes/video-nsfw/readme.md

 We can make use of this service, along with video-editing libraries, to strip out NSFW content from videos.

-For the full blog post related to this recipe, see http://blog.algorithmia.com [TBA].
+For the full blog post related to this recipe, see https://blog.algorithmia.com/video-nudity-detection-microservice/.

 ## Getting Started